kyma-project/api-gateway/docs/user/troubleshooting-guides/03-80-apirule-v2-introduction/03-81-missing-rules-apirule-v2.md

 command without specifying a version of APIRule assumes version `v2`.

 To display the resource in version `v2`, a conversion from `v1beta1` to `v2` is performed.
 This conversion only affects the displayed resource's textual format and does not modify the resource in the cluster.
-If the full conversion is possible, the **spec** is presented in the output.
+If the full conversion is possible, the **rules** field is presented in the output.
-However, if the conversion cannot be fully completed, the **spec** appears empty, and the original **spec** is stored in the resource's annotations.
+However, if the conversion cannot be completed, the **rules** are missing, and the original **rules** are stored in the resource's annotations.

 ## Solution